viamrobotics/docs/docs/tutorials/services/data-mlmodel-tutorial.md

 Now that you have configured data capture on your camera component, you can view the resulting data files in the Viam app.

-1. First, in the [Viam app](https://app.viam.com), navigate to your robot's **Control** tab and enable the camera to verify that a live stream is returned.
+1. First, in the [Viam app](https://app.viam.com), navigate to your machine's **Control** tab and enable the camera to verify that a live stream is returned.
    If you do not see a functioning camera stream, verify that you have configured your [camera](/components/camera/) correctly.

 1. Then, select the [**DATA** page](https://app.viam.com/data/view) from the top of the screen.